 Q. What are the sources of Vitamin D?

-Vitamin D is derived from endogenous sources and exogenous sources.
+Vitamin D is gotten from endogenous sources and exogenous sources.
 Endogenous sources are produced in our body when our skin is exposed to sunlight.
 Whereas, exogenous sources can only be derived from other sources, as they are now not produced in our bodies.
 Dietary sources of vitamin D comprise of fish, eggs, solid dairy products, and dietary supplements.

 Q. What does the Vitamin D test result mean?

 A below normal stage indicates vitamin D deficiency, it can manifest in conditions such as lack of exposure to sunlight, dietary deficiency ofvitamin D, liver and kidney diseases, low food absorption in cystic fibrosis and Crohn’s disease, and in patients who have gone through gastric bypass surgery.
 Along with that, using some drugs such as phenytoin, phenobarbital, and rifampin, etc. can lead to vitamin D deficiency.
 These reduced levels of vitamin D can also be found in babies who solely feed on breast milk.
 Such toddlers can be given formula milk, as it is fortified with vitamin D. An elevated degree of vitamin D is referred to as hypervitaminosis D orvitamin D toxicity.
 This is most in many instances induced by way of taking too a great deal of vitamin D and can result in elevated or high calcium levels in the body (hypercalcemia).
 It can also motivate kidney and blood vessel damage.

 Q. Who should be tested (checked) for Vitamin D?